“Wherever you are, be there totally.” Eckhart Tolle

 The practice of mindfulness is valuable for all, however, it is particularly helpful for those with addictions and certain other mental health disorders.
 Learning to slow down, be present, and stop chasing all of the ‘nexts’, is key to peace of mind, serenity, and living your authentic life.

-If you are living with an addiction, to alcohol or another substance, this mindfulness can be a key ingredient in long-lasting sobriety.
+If you are living with an addiction, to alcohol or another addictive substance, mindfulness-based interventions can be a key ingredient in your recovery process to achieve long-lasting sobriety.

 Yes, this sounds simple, however, it can be far from simple for so many.
-This is particularly true if you suffer from certain types of mental health disorders such as addiction, anxiety, and depression.
-In both addiction and most types of anxiety, the mind tends to ‘race’, jumping from one thought to the next, one worry to the next, and so on.
+This is particularly true if you suffer from certain types of mental health disorders, such as substance use disorders, anxiety, and depression.
+In substance use disorders and most types of anxiety, the mind tends to ‘race’, jumping from one thought to the next, one negative emotion to the next, and so on.

-Mindfulness practice seeks to stop this racing of the mind and bring calmness, peace of mind, and clarity.
+Mindfulness practice seeks to stop this racing of the mind, bring calmness, peace, and clarity to your entire body and mind, and reduce chronic stress.
 And when practiced regularly, this is achieved by many who once found this ‘peace of mind’ to be elusive.

 While immensely popular today, mindfulness really began as a part of several Eastern religions.
 In Buddhism, mindfulness is closely tied to sati, as well as part of Zen, Tibetan, and Vipassana techniques for meditation.
 Vipassana is a Buddhist term that translates to ‘insight’.
 Sati is the first of the Seven Factors of Enlightenment and means awareness or mindfulness.